Myrridalan: The Architects of Empathy in Starfall

 Frontier Origin Crucible

-The Barathu emerged from the uncharted Frontier, where their unique biology allowed adaptation to extreme and varied environments.
+The Myrridalan emerged from the uncharted Frontier, where their unique biology allowed adaptation to extreme and varied environments.
 Early conflicts with the warring Khyran Tyrants forged the pragmatic armistice that birthed the Khi-Myr Bio-Commune—a lesson in integrating diverse life forms through empathy rather than conquest alone.

 Outer Sphere Expansion Integration

-As core architects of the Khi-Myr Bio-Commune, Barathu actively expand into the chaotic Outer Sphere, serving as the collective's central nervous system.
+As core architects of the Khi-Myr Bio-Commune, Myrridalan actively expand into the chaotic Outer Sphere, serving as the collective's central nervous system.
 While some strains favor diplomatic integration through shared consciousness, others adopt aggressive assimilation strategies, reshaping regions of space into living extensions of the Commune through bio-engineered outposts and sentient starships.

 Inner Sphere Rare Contacts